JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 **Test**
- You can generate data from the inputs by the model or test the model by typing:
+ You can generate data from the inputs by the model or test the model:

     python test.py